ulrich-merkel/client-side-cache/README.md

 The storage controller (src/js/\_app/cache/storage/controller.js) is responsible for checking the different storage adapters.
 He also provides an consistent interface to store and retrieve the data from cache.
 The main logic for handling the cache is listed in the cache controller (src/js/\_app/cache/controller.js).
 This file will take care of checking outdated data and loading the data you are requesting.

+##### Customizing #####
 If you don't need one or some of the storage adapters src/js/\_app/cache/storage/adapter/...js, you can just delete these files to reduce the overall file size.
 If you just want to use the webStorage adapter to save data locally, the javascript caching files you will need to include are:

+- src/js/_app/helpers/namespace.js
+- src/js/_app/helpers/utils.js
+- src/js/_app/helpers/queue.js
+- src/js/_app/helpers/client.js
+- src/js/_app/helpers/dom.js

 - src/js/_app/cache/storage/controller.js
 - src/js/_app/cache/storage/adapter/webStorage.js
 - src/js/_app/cache/controller.js
 - src/js/_app/cache/interface.js

 It is recommended that you combine all the single files into one and minimize the combined file.
 I've included lot's of comments in the source files to make the code better readable which will be removed while minification.
-You will find a minified and combined version at build/js/cache.js.
+You will find a minified and combined version at **build/cache.js**.
 This file includes all storage adapters and cache files you will need.

+If you need to organize your code and the caching functions under if different javascript namespace rather than `window.app`, you are free to modify it.
+Just edit the corresponding variable (`namespaceName`) in src/js/_app/helpers/namespace.js and all the caching functions are available under your custom namespace.

 ### Tested and supported browsers:  ###